Pitt will operate just two early voting sites for 2021 election

-The delay in Greenville’s municipal election will force a change in the county’s early voting sites when the polls open on Oct.
+The delay in Greenville’s municipal election will force a change in Pitt County’s early voting sites when the polls open on Oct.
 14.

 Pitt County Elections Director Dave Davis said voting this year will not take place at the Community Schools Center at Alice F. Keene Park or the Pitt County Agricultural Center.